igbucur/MASSIVE/README.md

 # MASSIVE
-Implementation of the approach described in "Tractable and Robust Bayesian Learning of Many-Dimensional Instrumental Variable Models"
+Implementation of the approach described in "MASSIVE: Tractable and Robust Bayesian Learning of Many-Dimensional Instrumental Variable Models"